 Application of the primrose

-It is used for healing purposes – it has diuretic action, it helps with expectoration and mental illness.
+It is used for healing purposes – it has a diuretic action, it helps with expectoration and mental illness.
 Medicine finds benefit in every part of the plant – the roots, the rhizome, the leaves and the flowers.
-The roots are collected in April or June.
-They help in expectoration and in stomach secretions, they act as a diuretic.
+The roots are collected in April or June, they help in expectoration and in stomach secretions.
 They are used as part of the treatment of bronchitis, bronchial asthma, spikes, urinary tract inflammation, and others.
-The leaves are collected in March and June and help relieve headaches, tiredness and deficiency of vitamins A and C. Colors are available in March-May and are widely used to relieve insomnia, nervousness and headaches.
+The leaves are collected in March and June and help relieve headaches, tiredness and deficiency of vitamins A and C. Colours are available in March-May and are widely used to relieve insomnia, nervousness and headaches.

-Sometimes unconscious, you fall into stressful situations that act badly on your psyche.
+Sometimes unconsciously, you fall into stressful situations that act badly on your psyche.

-You are probably wondering that there is no special reason for your bad mood, but you can not control yourself.
-The opposite is also typical – something little can make you happy.
-It has been shown that the primrose has a similar effect.
-It has a sedative action that helps for better functioning of the nervous system.
-This is obtained by taking as a herb or by prolonged observation of the flower.
-You hardly suspect what it is, just being around you.
+You are probably wondering that there is no special reason for your bad mood.
+It has been shown that the primrose has a healing effect on bad moods.
+It has a sedative action that helps improve the functioning of the nervous system.
+This is obtained by taking it as a herb or by prolonged observation of the flower.
 Trust the magical properties of the primrose

 It is used in the culinary industry – besides its extensive application, the primrose is also present at the table

-The flower is recognized not only by its beautiful appearance but also by the taste that becomes traditional for some peoples.
-The leaves begin to be used in the raw state and in the form of powder.
-Fresh leaves are an ideal part of all the variety of salads that you get, and you want to experiment.
+The flower is recognised not only by its beautiful appearance but also by the taste that becomes traditional for some peoples.
+The leaves are used in the raw state and in the form of powder.
+Fresh leaves are an ideal part of all the variety of salads that you get.
 England and the Netherlands have long since discovered the taste of the plant and cultivated it as a salad.

-The powder from the leaves is sprinkled on the first dish on the table.
-Use the leaves in combination with spinach, green salad, iceberg and more.
-In addition, use all the foods you love.
-Cooking is part of the art – make your next unique masterpiece and impress your guests.
-Definitely, you will be rated as good and original hosts
+The powder from the leaves is sprinkled on the first dish on the table. you can use the leaves in combination with spinach, green salad, iceberg and more.
+You can make your next unique masterpiece and impress your guests by using primrose leaves.

-The primrose can serve ideally for the inner and outer parts.
-The most common ideas are the flowers (mainly artificial) placed in pots or baskets, resembling the whole art.
+The primrose can serve ideally for the inner and outer parts of a home, the most frequently used idea is the flowers (mainly artificial) being placed in pots or baskets.
 They can be standing or hanging for an even more interesting accent.
-Each element contributes to the theme and emphasizes your personal style.
-The primrose will bring in your home coziness and pleasant emotions through your natural look.
-Take the opportunity to enjoy the “live plants” in the winter.
+Each element contributes to the theme and emphasises your personal style.
+The primrose will bring a sense of cosiness to your home as well as pleasant emotions through the natural look.
+Take the opportunity to enjoy “live plants” in the winter.
 Place a wicker basket on the porch, in which the flower will resemble a bouquet.

-Although it is more common on the balconies, it impresses more times in the yard.
-It is easily recognized by the short filamentous rhizome, the upright and short stalks and the jagged, mossy ovate leaves.
-The different varieties give the mystery of the variety of yellow, orange, pink, purple, blue, red and other colors.
-Saturated colors that attract attention with well shaped bouquets over the leaves.
+The primrose is easily recognised by the short filamentous rhizome, the upright and short stalks and the jagged, mossy ovate leaves.
+The different varieties give the mystery of the variety of yellow, orange, pink, purple, blue, red and other colours.
+Saturated colours that attract attention with well-shaped bouquets over the leaves.

 Location and light

-The primrose grows best in the open, although it is often found in the home.
+The primrose grows best in the open, even though it is often found in the home.
 In the beautiful chests and in the garden beds it feels most comfortable.
 The plant is among the warm-hearted, so it requires a lot of light and be sun-shining.
 If you do not have a garden and you have decided to grow it indoors, ensure good conditions – southern, eastern or western ledges.
 If you just put it in the yard, it should be in a stretch that suns in the spring and a little shadier in the summer.
-Shadow shadow is the best choice in this case.
 The primrose will be partially lighted, but it will not perish from the direct rays during the hot summer.
 This will give you the necessary light and warmth

-The primrose is known to love the sun, but not to the heat.
-Although it can withstand warmth rather than cold, it is mostly “dreaming” about moderate temperature.
-Spring and autumn days are no problem for her – the climate is suited to her lively development.
-Winter should aim at a temperature in the range 5-10 degrees.
-The good thing is that it lasts up to 28 – 30 degrees in the summer.
-Above them, the life of the delicate flower becomes more painful.
+The primrose is known to love the sun, but not the heat.
+Although it can withstand warmth, it mostly “dreams” about moderate temperature.
+Spring and autumn days are no problem for them – the climate is suited to their lively development.
+Winter should aim at a temperature in the range of 5-10 degrees.
+The good thing is that it can survive up to 28 – 30 degrees in the summer, above that the life of the delicate flower becomes more painful.

-Irrigation is one of the greatest concerns that requires primrose.
-Wet soil is the number one factor you must adhere to.
-It is most often watered during growth.
+Irrigation is one of the greatest concerns of the primrose.
+Wet soil is the number one factor you must adhere to, It is most often watered during growth.
 Subsequently, soak up abundantly and regularly in the summer and a little less in the winter.
 Unlike other types of vegetation, watering is almost never superfluous.
-He loves the humid air.
-For this, you can place it with a pad of water to “breathe” the vapors (if it is in the pot) and to spray its leaves from time to time (although there are claims to decay the plant that way).
-Be careful, however, that the carrots do not directly foliage and the colors of the rich watering you do.
+The primrose loves the humid air, for this, you can place it with a pad of water to “breathe” the vapours (if it is in the pot) or you can spray its leaves from time to time.
+However, you must be careful that the carrots do not directly foliage.

-No matter how much you water, it will not be effective if the soil is not well drained and permeable.
-It is necessary to perform preliminary drainage, feeding and aeration.
-Such help would be the garden mix for flowering balcony flowers, as well as peat.
+No matter how much you water the flower, it will not be effective if the soil is not well-drained and permeable.
+It is necessary to perform preliminary drainage, feeding and aeration this would help the garden mix for flowering balcony flowers, as well as peat.
 Make a mixture of them with equal parts of sand for drainage and garden soil.
-You must be extremely careful about fertilizing.
-Humus-rich soil will give more color, so use mineral fertilizer 1-2 times a month.
+You must be extremely careful about fertilising.
+Humus-rich soil will give more colour, so use mineral fertiliser 1-2 times a month.

 Keep in mind that salts have a great influence on the development of the primrose – their excessive quantity or lack thereof.
-Use iron-containing ones.
-To maintain a higher temperature of the primrose soil in winter, grooming it in the yard, cover with peat moss.
+For this reason, you should use iron-containing ones.
+To maintain a higher temperature of the primrose soil in winter, groom it in the yard and cover with peat moss.